mobinapn/Json-server/README.md

 # Json-server
-this is a Json server
+this is a Json server For my event management project